JustinDFuller/justindfuller.com/content/posts/go-things-i-love-first-class-concurrency.md

 }

 fmt.Printf("Ints %v", ints)
+}
 ```

+Now, only one goroutine can modify the `ints` slice.
+Each routine communicates through a channel.
+They're sharing memory by communicating, instead of directly modifying shared memory.
 ---

 Hi, I’m Justin Fuller.
 I’m so glad you read my post!
 I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer.
 All code samples are my own.